 - There are no coursework substitutions.

-- AP Credit cannot be used to satisfy a required course (bold, italicized) for PTA.
+- AP Credit cannot be used to satisfy required coursework (bold, italicized) for PTA.

-Texas A&M University currently has the following degree plans available to students of participating community colleges who wish to transfer via PTA.
+Texas A&M University currently has the following majors available to students of participating community colleges who wish to transfer via PTA.